Mitsunee/Mitsunee/README.md

 Wanna talk or even hire me?
 Feel free to visit my [Discord Server](https://discord.gg/ZncPkjw) or reach out on [Twitter](https://twitter.com/Mitsunee).

-## Goals for 2022

-In 2022 I want to focus a little more on exploring Backend Tech as well as learning a non-web-related programming language for hobby projects as a change of pace.
-More detailed plans are on my [Trello board for 2022](https://trello.com/b/Btyu4S9s/tech-coding-2022).

 # My Projects

 <img src="https://github.com/Mitsunee/mitsunee/raw/main/images/icon_64.png" align="right">